-If you want to have sound and DCC-like capabilities, there are several similar systems available: CVP’s AirWire, Stanton’s S-Cab, and Tam Valley’s DRS1.
-All of these systems work by installing a receiver board in the locomotive that acts as both a radio receiver and a miniature DCC command station/booster.
+If you want to have sound and DCC-like capabilities, there are several similar systems available: CVP’s AirWire and Stanton’s S-Cab, are two such systems.
+These systems work by installing a receiver board in the locomotive that acts as both a radio receiver and a miniature DCC command station/booster.
 Both AirWire and S-Cab require using special transmitter throttles that provide programming and control options.

 The hybrid, DCC-based systems can be expensive.
 Transmitters for these systems are around $150 each.
 The AirWire CONVRTR receiver board is $99.
 S-Cab receivers are not available without an attached DCC decoder, so the cost depends on the decoder — most are custom order and an adapted Tsunami TSU-1000 is $150.

 An AirWire transmitter can run up to 8 locomotives at a time, and can use full 4-digit DCC addressing, on up to 17 UHF RF frequencies.
 This opens up a unique ability to have more than one locomotive with the same DCC address on the railroad at the same time.

 Each S-Cab transmitter can run up to 15 locomotives simultaneously, but supports only 2-digit DCC addresses.